Newe History, Family Crest & Coats of Arms

 Newe House, a manor house in the village of Pakenham, Suffolk remains today as it was built in 1622 by Sir Robert Bright.
 Castle Newe was a mansion house, situated in Aberdeenshire, built in 1831 by Archibald Simpson.

 Early History of the Newe family

-Another 155 words (11 lines of text) covering the years 1234, 1273 and 1886 are included under the topic Early Newe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Newe research.
+Another 88 words (6 lines of text) covering the years 1234, 1273 and 1886 are included under the topic Early Newe History in all our PDF Extended History products and printed products wherever possible.